private-octopus/picoquic/README.md

 ## Testing previous versions

 The code is constantly updated to track the latest version of the specification.
-It currently conforms to draft-29, and will negotiate support for the corresponding version `0xFF00001d`.
-It will also accept negotiation of version `0xFF00001c`, draft-28, and `0xFF00001b`, draft-27.
+It currently conforms to draft-34, and will negotiate support for the corresponding version `0x00000001` -- that is, QUIC Transport version 1.
+The version 1 RFC is not published yet, but it is not expected to be much different from draft-34.
+Picoquic will also accept negotiation of previous versions down to draft-27.

 # Creating QLOG Log Files